 2. Mercato Centrale

-If you are in Florence for the first time, try at least once the food at the Mercato Centrale (Central Market).
+If you are in Florence for the first time, try at least once the food at the Mercato Centrale (Central Market), often included in the local food tours of Florence.

 Not only it’s one of the places to visit, but you can find truly delicious food from different Italian regions.
 From pizza to cannoli and arancini, vegetarian and vegan options, a huge variety of pasta dishes and obviously the Fiorentina steak.